-Stan Butler completed the 2012-13 campaign, his 15th season with the Battalion, as the longest serving coach in the Ontario Hockey League with one team.
-He’s fourth all-time with 1,152 OHL games, and seventh on the wins list with 538.
+Stan Butler completed the 2013-14 campaign, his 16th season with the Battalion, as the longest serving coach in the Ontario Hockey League with one team.
+He entered the current season fourth all-time with 1,220 OHL games, and fifth on the wins list with 576.
 He recorded his 1,000th career OHL game on Feb.
 10, 2011, with a 3-1 win against the visiting Oshawa Generals, and earned his 500th victory on Feb.
 26, 2012, with a 3-1 home-ice decision against the Sault Ste.
 Marie Greyhounds.

 Butler began his coaching career in 1985 with the Wexford Raiders and led his peewee, bantam and midget teams to four city and three provincial championships.

 In 1989, after being named the Canadian Amateur Hockey Association's coach of the year, he graduated to the Wexford Raiders of the Metro Junior Hockey League.
 During the next five seasons, he led the Raiders to five division titles and four league championships.

 In 1994-95, his first season with Oshawa, the team had a record of 40-21-5 for 85 points and set a CHL record when 10 players were chosen in the 1995 NHL Entry Draft.
 Butler’s Generals’ squads earned 70 wins and 153 points over two seasons.

 Butler moved to Prince George, B.C., in 1996-97 and had another great season as the Cougars made the playoffs for the first time in seven years, losing in the WHL Western Conference finals after defeating the first-place Portland Winter Hawks and third-place Spokane Chiefs.